Skip to content

 An initial search of PubMed, Google Scholar, Cochrane, and PROSPERO did not yield any systematic reviews investigating burnout in ICPs hence, this review is the first to examine burnout in this cohort.

-Searches published in English will be included.
-Studies published from November 2002 to August 2024 will be included, as the first public health crisis event experienced by ICPs was Severe Acute Respiratory Syndrome (SARS), first identified in November 2002.
-A sample search strategy (CINAHL) can be found in Extended Data25
+Searches published in all languages will be included.
+Studies published from November 2002 to August 2024 will be included, in line with the first extended public health crisis event experienced by ICPs in upper-middle and high-income countries; Severe Acute Respiratory Syndrome (SARS), which was first identified in November 2002.
+A sample search strategy (CINAHL) can be found in Extended Data34

 Study selection